 Yet, finding a Chinese distributor is not the easiest task on hand and you must do thorough research beforehand.

 In this article, I explain what the benefits and disadvantages are when hiring distributors, how you can find distributors, what to consider when selecting distributors, and more.

-What are the benefits of working with distributors?
+What are the benefits of working with distributors in China?